violeine/ledis/design.md

 - We can interact with store by provided method in `Map` like `delete`, `get`, `set`, `keys`

+- To keep it simple, the value is always a single string.

 ### String

 - String is simplest value we can store inside a key